unibe-geodata-modelling/2019-thunderstorms-analysis/README.md

 This coding project is conducted in the framework of the seminar 'Geodata Analysis and Modelling' (FS2019-438745) and is settled within a master thesis project.

 ## Methodical Realisation
 For reaching the prediscribed aim of this project, the analysis tools consitis of five different tools for investigating the state of the atmosphere: Horizontal maps, soundings, vertical cross-section, maps of trajectories and temporal evolution of trajectories.
 Based on these tools, figures are created, which serve as basis for analysis of the atmospheric conditions.

+The programming was done in IDE Jupyter Notebook (v6.0.3) with the IPython Kernel (v7.13.0) and with package and environment management by Conda.
+For each of the five analysis tools, a notebook document was generated.

+## Workflow of Analysis Tools

 ## References
 AMS.
 (2012, April 25).
 Thunderstorm - AMS glossary.
 Retrieved April 2, 2019, from http://glossary.ametsoc.org/wiki/Thunderstorm